preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 .. image:: likes-general-new.png

 + **Title**: If a title should be shown for the block, add it in this field.
 If variations exists for the page, it looks like in the image above.
 Titles in other languages are set in the variations.
 If there is  no variations you can set the title in any or all the languages active in the tenant.
 + **Enable Yammer sync**: If Yammer sync is enabled for the Page Collection, this option is available.
-See more information below about this option.
+See more information below about how to use it.
 + **Enable Rich Text**: If you enable Rich Text, some basic formatting will be availble for users.
 + **Enable mention**: If it should be possible to use mentions in comments on this page or in this page type, select this option.
 See below for an example.
 + **Allow Likes**: If it should be able to like a comment, select this option.